dsvipeer/vipeer-hud/README.md

 # Preview Fuel HUD: https://streamable.com/5at6ir

-# Installation Guide:
+## :inbox_tray: **Installation**
+- Install Legacy Fuel if you do not already have it.
+- Simple, just drag and drop into your resources folder and add " ensure vipeer-hud "

 # Requirements : [Legacy Fuel by InZidiuZ](https://github.com/InZidiuZ/LegacyFuel)

-         Simple, just drag and drop into your resources folder and add " ensure vipeer-hud "